kxp2770/Google_Capstone/Cyclistic_case_study.md

 To keep the analysis as current as possible, only the past 12 months were used.
 Microsoft Excel power query is used as the files already came in a .csv format.
 Power query is used to organize data by:
-* Combined 2022 data set together.
-* Removing all columns not needed for the business task (e.g., start_lat, start_lng, end_lat, end_lng, start_station_id, and end_station_id)
+* Removed all columns not needed for the business task (e.g., start_lat, start_lng, end_lat, end_lng, start_station_id, and end_station_id)
+* Removed any blank rows
+* Removed error cells
+* Removed any leading and trailing whitespaces and line breaks
+* Removed any duplicate rows
 * Calculated ride time (duration of each ride).
 * Calculated day of the week for each ride.
-* Calculated month of each ride.

-All datasets were consolidated into MySQL for ease of data transformation and performing aggregate functions as well has having all data in one place.
+All datasets were then consolidated into MySQL for ease of data transformation and performing aggregate functions as well has having all datasets combined in one place.
 All SQL queries are located **[here](https://github.com/kxp2770/Google_Capstone/blob/main/SQL_Query.md)**.
+All new aggregated data tables were exported into csv files for data viz usages in Tableau.